rabelais88/this-movie-review-does-not-exist/README.md

 ```

 - Somehow this command gave too many Indian actors(4 out of 10):
+  - No hard feelings for these actors.
+It was just needlessly repetitive.
+Even more than Adam Sandlers and Will Ferrell.😂

 ```
 it is okay to include international artists.